1Password Review 2025: Is It Safe + Worth the Price?

 Watchtower — Monitor the Security of Your Passwords

-1Password’s Watchtower feature isn’t unique — many password managers such as Dashlane and Keeper check the strength of your passwords and alert you to security breaches — but I still like it a lot.
+1Password’s Watchtower feature isn’t unique — many password managers, such as Dashlane and Keeper, check the strength of your passwords and alert you to security breaches — but I still like it a lot.

 Watchtower also monitors credit card expiration dates.
-I especially like this function since I do a lot of online shopping, and hate it when I have to spend ages updating my payment information before completing an online purchase.
+I especially like this function since I do a lot of online shopping, and I hate it when I have to spend ages updating my payment information before completing an online purchase.

 Overall, Watchtower is very convenient and easy to use — you can quickly check to see if any of your data is at risk or needs to be updated.
 1Password makes it simple for you to spot and resolve any security issues.